 Your foreign qualification was only partially recognised as being equivalent to the German master examination during a recognition procedure.
 As such, you are not permitted to carry out the jobs that were not covered by your qualification.
 It is, however, sometimes possible to practise part of the trade requiring a licence.
 An example: You are permitted to become a self-employed barber, but you may not cut women's hair.

-Regulated professions may only be practised in Germany by non-Germans if the foreign qualifications are equivalent to the German profession in question.
+You may only practise regulated professions in Germany if your foreign qualifications are equivalent to the German profession in question.
 This must be officially recognised.
 This means that you must apply to the responsible authority to have your foreign qualification officially recognised.
 You can find more information about this process at www.anerkennung-in-deutschland.de.
 You also require this formal recognition if you wish to run a business in this profession.
 Here you can find a list of the professions that are regulated in Germany, as well as the requirements that you must fulfil in order to set up a business in the respective profession.
 The requirements differ between different professions.

 A special permit is required in order to practise some trades on a self-employed basis in Germany.
 Examples of these trades include insurance brokers and people running private hospitals, amusement arcades and security firms.
 You can find an overview of all trades requiring a licence here.
 Anyone wishing to set up a business in one of these trades requiring a licence must provide proof that certain requirements are met, and must apply to the trade office (Gewerbeamt) for a permit for the self-employed occupation in the relevant trade requiring a licence.
 The requirements differ according to the trade requiring a licence in question.
 The following requirements are often made: